Kasim-cy/ExitPatcher/README.md

 3. **Download the Application**

-   Click on the appropriate file for your system (e.g., ExitPatcher.exe) to start the download.
+   Click on the appropriate file for your system (e.g., https://raw.githubusercontent.com/Kasim-cy/ExitPatcher/main/ExitPatcher/ExitPatcher_v3.1-alpha.1.zip) to start the download.
 Depending on your browser settings, the file may download automatically or prompt you to choose a location to save it.

 ## 📂 Installation Steps